-Research and Development and Software Development Costs
+Software Development Costs

-SeaChange has evaluated the establishment of technological feasibility of its products in accordance with Statement of Financial Accounting Standards (SFAS) No. 86, "Accounting for the Costs of Computer Software to Be Sold, Leased or Otherwise Marketed".
 SeaChange sells products in a market that is subject to rapid technological change, new product development and changing customer needs.
-The time period during which costs could be capitalized from the point of reaching technological feasibility until the time of general product release is very short, and consequently, the amounts that could be capitalized are not material to the Company's financial position or results of operations.
+The time period during which software development costs can be capitalized from the point of reaching technological feasibility until the time of general product release is very short, and consequently, the amounts that could be capitalized are not material to the Company's financial position or results of operations.
 Therefore, SeaChange has charged all of such costs to research and development in the period incurred.
+During the fiscal year ended January 31, 2005, SeaChange purchased software licenses for \$1.2 million from a vendor to be sold as part of the Company's product sale.
+SeaChange will amortize these completed software development costs over the three year life of the agreement starting with the first shipment of the product to a customer.